 Dianne Reeves has been one of the top singers in jazz ever since the late '80s.
-A logical successor to Dinah Washington and Carmen McRae (although even she can not reach the impossible heights of Ella and Sarah Vaughan), Reeves is a superior interpreter of lyrics and a skilled scat singer.
+A logical successor to Dinah Washington and Carmen McRae (although even she can't reach the impossible heights of Ella and Sarah Vaughan), Reeves is a superior interpreter of lyrics and a skilled scat singer.
 She was a talented vocalist with an attractive voice even as a teenager when she sang and recorded with her high school band.
-She was encouraged by Clark Terry, who had her perform with him while she a college student at the University of Colorado.
+She was encouraged by Clark Terry, who had her perform with him while she was a college student at the University of Colorado.

 There have been many times when Reeves has explored music beyond jazz.
 She did session work in Los Angeles starting in 1976, toured with Caldera, worked with Sergio Mendes in 1981, and toured with Harry Belafonte between 1983 and 1986.
 Reeves began recording as a leader in 1982 and became a regular at major jazz festivals.
 Her earlier recordings tended to be quite eclectic and many of her live performances have included original, African-inspired folk music (which is often autobiographical), world music, and pop.